Royals vs. Twins Player Props Betting Odds

 Witt Jr. Stats

-- Bobby Witt Jr. has 25 hits with three doubles, two triples, four home runs, six walks and nine RBI.
-He's also stolen five bases.
+- Bobby Witt Jr. has four doubles, two triples, four home runs, six walks and 10 RBI (26 total hits).
+He has swiped six bases.

 Witt Jr. Recent Games